 Column (1) shows that firms with high public quality grow faster than other firms, most specifically in years when demand increases in their industry.
 The coefficient of the interaction between HPI and liquidity in the economy is insignificant, suggesting that firms with a high public quality index do not grow faster at times of higher credit spreads.
 This is not surprising since the majority of the firms in the HPI category stay private throughout the sample period.
-In column (2) we restrict the sample to firms that never go public, and again find that firms that a have a high public quality index grow differentially faster when their industry receives a positive demand shock.
+In column (2), we restrict the sample to firms that never go public and again find that firms that have a high public quality index grow differentially faster when their industry receives a positive demand shock.
 It further confirms that the index we construct captures firm quality.
-In columns (3) to (6) we again examine all firms, and split the sample by firm age.
+In columns (3) to (6), we again examine all firms and split the sample by firm age.
 We find that the predictive power of the public quality index is highest in the firm's first five years.
+In unreported tables, we define the HPI using the top 5% or 10% of the firms and find qualitatively similar results.
+Our results are also robust when we use the continuous measure of the estimated public quality index based on initial conditions.

 In summary, the figures and tables above present a consistent relation between a firm's initial characteristics and its subsequent growth.
-In particular, regardless of whether a firm goes public or stays private, firms that are initially larger, grow faster, and are more productive respond more strongly to industry growth opportunities.
+In particular, regardless of whether a firm goes public or stays private, firms that are initially larger, grow faster and are more productive respond more strongly to industry growth opportunities.
 This effect is strongest early in the firm's life-cycle.
-Meanwhile, firms that are initial larger, grow faster, and are more productive are also more likely to become later in life.
-Thus, to examine the difference between public and private firms, one has to control for the selection.
+Meanwhile, larger, fast-growing, and more productive firms are more productive are also more likely to become public later in life.
+Thus, to examine the difference between public and private firms, one has to control for the selection into public status.
 We next investigate whether the firms that go public respond differently to growth and financing opportunities than private firms with similar initial characteristics.